-More wind meant we could sail faster, but that topped out at a hull speed of six knots — a speed we had reached shortly after lunch when the wind was blowing fifteen.
+More wind meant we could sail faster, but that topped out at a hull speed of about six knots — a speed we had reached shortly after lunch when the wind was blowing fifteen.
 The air was now whistling ten above that, which only made the jangada harder to handle.
 As the mainsail was laced directly to the mast, there was no way to reef it down.
 All Mamede could do was fall off a point or two, and he did.
 While this eased the banging a bit, it meant we would have to tack more often to get to where we wanted to go, and it would take longer to get there.
 Give a little—get a little.
 Nothing ventured—nothing gained.
 Yin and yang.
 In the end, energy will find its balance point.

 To counter the jangada’s weather helm, Mamede had two aids — one passive, the other very active.
 Providing passive assistance was the small jib they had set in the morning.
 While the sail did little, if anything, to drive the hull forward, it gave the wind something to push against, helping to keep our bow from rounding up.
 But it didn’t help much.
 Mostly it was Mamede’s active tugging on the tiller that kept us true.
 And as the wind speed increased, so did his effort.
 This is where the second aid came in.

 Tied to each side of the steering bench was a five-foot line.
 Depending on the tack, the windward line was wrapped under and over the end of the tiller where there was a groove carved in the wood to hold it.
-Pulling the line doubled the force on the shaft, relieving some of the effort required to steer the boat in a straight line.
+Pulling the line doubled the force on the handle, relieving some of the effort required to steer the boat in a straight line.
 It was your basic block and tackle with the tiller as the block.